PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 entry ID
 ========
 A unique identifier for each entry in a corpus.
-Note that if an entry is deleted, the old entry ID will not be re-used for any other entry.

 .. _gloss: